 Tutorial: Reporting on automatic user account provisioning

-Azure Active Directory (Azure AD) includes a user account provisioning service that helps automate the provisioning de-provisioning of user accounts in SaaS apps and other systems, for the purpose of end-to-end identity lifecycle management.
-Azure AD supports pre-integrated user provisioning connectors for all of the applications and systems with user provisioning tutorials here.
+Microsoft Entra ID includes a user account provisioning service.
+The service helps automate the provisioning deprovisioning of user accounts in SaaS apps and other systems.
+The automation helps with end-to-end identity lifecycle management.
+Microsoft Entra ID supports preintegrated user provisioning connectors for many applications and systems.
+To learn more about user provisioning tutorials, see Provisioning Tutorials.

 This article describes how to check the status of provisioning jobs after they have been set up, and how to troubleshoot the provisioning of individual users and groups.

-Provisioning connectors are set up and configured using the Azure portal, by following the provided documentation for the supported application.
-Once configured and running, provisioning jobs can be reported on using the following methods:
+Provisioning connectors are set up and configured using the Microsoft Entra admin center, by following the provided documentation for the supported application.
+When the connector is configured and running, provisioning jobs can be reported using the following methods:

 Streaming the provisioning logs into Azure Monitor.
 This method allows for extended data retention and building custom dashboards, alerts, and queries.

 Querying the Microsoft Graph API for the provisioning logs.